USS Saratoga (CV-3): Postwar years

 Saratoga was surplus to postwar requirements with the large numbers of Essex-class carriers in service, and she was assigned to Operation Crossroads on 22 January 1946.

 Operation Crossroads

 This was a test conducted at Bikini Atoll to evaluate the effect of the atomic bomb on ships.
 Captain Stanhope Ring assumed command on 6 March, but was relieved on 2 June by Captain Donald MacMahan.
 The ship hosted comedian Jack Benny's radio show on 21 April, while Saratoga was berthed in San Francisco before her departure for Bikini.
-She departed from pier 33 and headed out the Golden Gate on 1 May 1946.
+She headed out the Golden Gate on 1 May 1946.